-If you don’t quite have the right qualifications to start our three year BEng (Hons) Aeronautical Engineering degree or if you want to gain more confidence in higher level work, you could opt to start your studies with a foundation year.
+If you don’t have the right grades to enrol directly on to our BEng (Hons) Aeronautical Engineering degree, you could opt to start your studies with a foundation year.
 The extra year is intended to give you the best possible preparation for success on the degree pathway.
 You’ll study introductory modules relevant to the degree course whilst developing key skills for academic study.

 To successfully progress onto the BEng (Hons) Aeronautical Engineering degree, you will be required to obtain a minimum average of 60% in the following modules: Fundamentals of Flight, Foundation Mechanical Science, Foundation of Mathematics and Foundation Calculus.